 • Smoke or sparking close to electrical devices.

-If you observe any of these problems, it is important to have a licensed Vancouver electrical contractor check the electrical system immediately to determine the best and securest solution to this safety concern.
+If you observe any of these problems, it is important to have a licensed Vancouver electrical contractor to check the electrical system immediately to determine the best and securest solution to this safety concern.

-1. Installation of CO/ALR or AL/CU devices only.
+1-Installation of CO/ALR or AL/CU devices only.

-2. Copper Pigtails with Specialized Connectors.
+2-Copper Pigtails with Specialized Connectors.

 The most usual method of addressing this problem is bridging a new copper pigtail wire between the existing aluminum wiring and any electrical device.
 This connection must be done using very special wire connectors along with appropriate anti-oxidant paste to increase conductivity and eliminate corrosion.

-3. Complete home rewire using only copper wiring.
+3-Complete home rewire using only copper wiring.